MordecaiM24/meridian/README.md

 - Emit structured JSON files for raw transcription, diarization, and a merged, speaker-labelled transcript

 The default model is `models/ggml-medium.en.bin`.
 You can change the model by editing `transcribe.py`.

+> This repo hasn't been merged with the associated RAG application to become a monorepo yet - check that out [here](https://github.com/MordecaiM24/ncsu-sg/)

 ---